 Additionally, KYCOM maintains a Predoctoral Teaching Fellowship Program for students.
-Four (4) KYCOM students from each class receive the fellowship and have the opportunity to spend one (1) extra year at KYCOM as a fellow in Anatomy and OPP.
+Six (6) KYCOM students from each class receive the fellowship and have the opportunity to spend one (1) extra year at KYCOM as a fellow in Anatomy and OPP.
 Fellows assist in the anatomy lab which allows for correlation of anatomic relationships to osteopathic manipulative treatment in both the Anatomy gross lab and the OPP lab.
 Fellows are also often invited to assist in teaching physical examination skills in the Osteopathic Patient Care courses, as well as providing physical examination lectures and labs to the students of the University of Pikeville - Kentucky College of Optometry.
 The fellows have proven to be a valuable resource as peer instructors to OMS I and II students, while obtaining greater skill in osteopathic patient care by treating their own patients under faculty supervision in the KYCOM Free Community Osteopathic Manipulative Treatment (OMT) Clinic.

 An important aspect in the first two (2) years of OPP coursework is the requirement to assist the fellows in the OMT clinic.
 This provides KYCOM students with early clinical exposure and participation in patient care.
-Prior to the COVID-19 pandemic, there were also numerous community events in which KYCOM students provided health screenings, supervised structural examinations, and treatment under the direct supervision of KYCOM clinical faculty.
-Community outreach will be reinstated once it is determined to be safe to do so.
+There are also numerous community events in which KYCOM students provide health screenings, perform supervised structural examinations, and offer treatment under the direct supervision of KYCOM clinical faculty.

 The OPP department chair or designated representative has an ex-officio appointment on the KYCOM Curriculum Committee in order to facilitate integration into the entire KYCOM curriculum.
-A subcommittee of the KYCOM Curriculum Committee examining potential curriculum revisions was co-chaired by the OPP department chair in order to ensure the maintenance of an osteopathic focus throughout the predoctoral curriculum.
-All clinical faculty continue to participate in ongoing curriculum revision discussions for the same purpose.
+All clinical faculty participate in ongoing curriculum revision discussions to further ensure osteopathic principles are integrated throughout the continuum of medical education at KYCOM.

 In addition, OPP course directors work with basic science faculty to co-present portions of the clinical curriculum.
 Examples include the second-year course director creating clinical case assignments with the pathology course director.
-The neuroscience course director participates in both the first and second year OPP classes to explain the neurologic principles of the individual techniques.
+The neuroscience course director participates in both the first- and second-year OPP classes to explain the neurologic principles of the individual techniques.
 Biomedical science faculty have attended the AAO Convocation to further their knowledge in the field and occasionally attend the first-year courses to obtain a better understanding of osteopathic principles and how they can be incorporated into biomedical science courses.